maxence-charriere/go-app-demo/hello-gcloud-appengine/README.md

-# hello-appengine
+# hello-gcloud-appengine

-hello-appengine is a demo that shows how to run a progressive web app created with the [app package](https://github.com/maxence-charriere/go-app) on [Google Cloud App Engine](https://cloud.google.com/appengine).
+hello-gcloud-appengine is a demo that shows how to run a progressive web app created with the [app package](https://github.com/maxence-charriere/go-app) on [Google Cloud App Engine](https://cloud.google.com/appengine).

 ## Prerequisites